gusibi/meta-tag-fetcher/FAQ.md

 ## Data & Privacy

 ### Does the extension collect my data?
-No, Meta Tag Fetcher Pro does not collect any personal data.
+No, Meta Tag Fetcher does not collect any personal data.
 All processing happens locally on your device.

 ### Where are my settings stored?
 Your settings (like field mappings) are stored locally in your browser using Chrome's storage API.